GentleKyle/speed-tube/README.md

 # speed-tube
 Sometimes you just wanna go fast and YouTube does not get it.

+Changes default playback speed and adds some keybinds for quick adjustments while visiting YouTube.
+Also added automatic video start on load.

 Default playback speed set to 2.0
 Ctrl + Left Arrow --- decreases playback speed
 Ctrl + Right Arrow --- increases playback speed

 This is not an official extension so you need to load it a little differently.

-1. Install
+1. Download ZIP and extract
 2. Go to browser Extension settings
 3. Enable Developer mode
 4. Click "Load unpacked"
-5. Select speed-tube folder
+5. Select speed-tube-main folder
-6. Ya done son
+6. Ya done son - Gotta go fast!